newrelic/newrelic-pcf-nozzle-tile/README.md

 ​
 The tile is also available in the [Pivotal Network][f] alongside the [documentation][h] describing how to configure and use the nozzle.
 ​
+See our documentation [web site](https://docs.newrelic.com/docs/vmwaretanzu-integration-new-relic-infrastructure) for more details.

 ## **Compatibility**
 ​
 The New Relic VMware Tanzu Nozzle Tile is compatible with VMware Tanzu **2.4** and higher.